Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation

 \section{Introduction}

-Recent advancements in Vision-Language Models (VLMs)~\cite{liu2024llavanext, bai2025qwen2} have inspired a new wave of Vision-Language-Action (VLA) models~\cite{kim2024openvla} aimed at enhancing generalization in robotic manipulation.
-While these models exhibit strong visual perception and excel at imitating expert demonstrations, their manipulation performance often degrades significantly in novel settings.
-This critical disparity is widely recognized as the \textit{seeing-to-doing gap}~\cite{yuan2025seeingdoingbridgingreasoning}: a failure to reliably translate rich perceptual understanding into effective robotic actions.
-This gap is largely attributed to two key challenges: \textit{(a) data scarcity}, where limited embodied data fails to sufficiently ground language and vision with physical actions~\cite{walke2023bridgedata, lin2024data}, and \textit{(b) heterogeneity}, where diverse robot morphologies hinder the knowledge transferability.
+Recent advancements in Vision-Language Models (VLMs)~\citep{bai2025qwen2,team2025robobrain,ni2025embodied,ni2024peria} have inspired a new wave of Vision-Language-Action (VLA) models~\citep{kim2024openvla} aimed at enhancing generalization in robotic manipulation.
+While these models exhibit strong visual perception and excel at imitating expert demonstrations, their manipulation performance degrades significantly in novel settings.
+This disparity is widely recognized as the \textit{"seeing-to-doing gap"}~\citep{yuan2025seeingdoingbridgingreasoning}: a failure to reliably translate rich perceptual understanding into effective robotic actions.
+This gap is largely attributed to two key challenges: (a) \textit{data scarcity}, where limited embodied data prevents from sufficiently grounding language and vision with physical actions~\citep{walke2023bridgedata, lin2024data}, and (b) \textit{heterogeneity}, where diverse robot morphologies pose a significant challenge to knowledge transfer.